Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 “HBOT can be successful because it addresses the cause of the symptoms, not just the symptoms alone.
 In combination with cognitive, physical, and nutritional coaching, some HBOT protocols can be very effective.” —Dr. Mohammed Elamir, MD, FACP

-You’re not alone if you’re feeling lingering symptoms of your concussion, after all, it is a traumatic brain injury.
-While the brain is a marvelous organ and usually amazes us with its healing capabilities, there are times when our brains need a bit more time and treatment to fully heal.
+You’re not alone if you’re feeling lingering symptoms of your concussion.
+A concussion isn’t just a light knock to the head; it’s a mild traumatic brain injury.
+While the brain usually amazes us with its healing capabilities, there are times when our brains need a bit more time and treatment to fully heal.

 Post-concussion syndrome (PCS) is a common complication during concussion recovery.
-Most individuals with PCS can recover even years after their accident, but finding a comprehensive treatment plan can be challenging.
-We’re here to get you on the right path.
+Most individuals with PCS can recover, even years after their head injury, but finding a comprehensive treatment plan can be challenging.
+Fortunately, new research reveals a treatment that may get you on the right path.

-Learn what the right post-concussion syndrome treatment entails and how the Aviv Medical Program can help.
+Learn what effective post-concussion syndrome treatment entails and how the Aviv Medical Program can help.

 Post-concussion syndrome (PCS) is a condition where concussion symptoms last longer than normal.
 PCS occurs from traumatic brain injury (TBI)—a blow or jolt to the head from accidents such as falls, car accidents, and sports injuries.
 Mild to severe cases of TBI can lead to PCS.